Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Many readers start IBT for snoring and stay with it because overall sleep quality feels steadier.
 Below are the key benefits, each briefly explained so you can decide what to try first.

 • Decreases snoring.
-Snoring is often a sign of turbulent airflow.
-By gently changing your head and torso angle, the tissues vibrate less, which can lower noise and nighttime awakenings for you and your partner.
+By changing your head and torso angle, tissues vibrate less, lowering noise and nighttime awakenings.

 • Drug-free and simple.
-There’s no device to wear for the incline itself.
-Bed risers or an adjustable base create the angle passively, so you can focus on sleep rather than equipment.
+Bed risers or an adjustable base create the incline passively—no device required.

 • Improves perceived sleep quality.
-Fewer micro-arousals and less snoring often translate into clearer mornings.
-Many people report easier wake-ups and less grogginess after a week of consistent inclined sleep.
+Fewer micro-arousals and less snoring can mean clearer mornings and less grogginess.

 Visual Guide: How IBT May Help